JorenzoReyes/SalinTalaDemo/README.md

 ## Model Directory

-Download the fine-tuned model files from: [https://tinyurl.com/salintalademo](https://tinyurl.com/salintalademo)
+Download the fine-tuned model folder from: [https://tinyurl.com/salintalademo](https://tinyurl.com/salintalademo)

-Extract the downloaded files to the `mbart50-finetuned-LoRA-best/` directory in your project root.
+Insert the downloaded folder to the local repo directory.